CleanMyMac Black Friday: 30% OFF: Get Now

 terminal on Mac

-MacWise is a powerful terminal emulation program that supports multiple sessions, transparent windows, on-screen text selection, clipboard support, large font options, and more.
-It makes it easy to connect to and work with different hosts, or to run multiple sessions simultaneously.
+MacWise is a powerful terminal emulation program that supports multiple sessions, transparent windows, on-screen text selection, clipboard support, extensive font options, and more.
+It makes it easy to connect to and work with different hosts or to run multiple sessions simultaneously.

-MacWise also features page forward/back capability, support for ANSI color and Wyse 370 Esprit Color, and the ability to capture text and save it to a file.
-It is compatible with Monterey, Big Sur and backwards compatible to Sierra,….
-It also offers built-in modem, Telnet / TCP/IP, SSH Secure Shell and Kermit support, as well as Serial ports via USB to Serial adaptor connectivity.
+MacWise also features page forward/back capability, ANSI color and Wyse 370 Esprit Color support, and the ability to capture text and save it to a file.
+It is compatible with Monterey, Big Sur, and backward compatible with Sierra,… It also offers a built-in modem, Telnet / TCP/IP, SSH Secure Shell, Kermit support, and Serial ports via USB to Serial adaptor connectivity.

-MacWise is a paid program, but it doesn’t offer a free trial.
+MacWise is a paid program that doesn’t offer a free trial.
 You can purchase a license for $95.

 Byobu